wints/documentation/recipes/branch_universal_links.md

 hide_platform_selector: true
 ---

-# How to Enable Universal Links in Branch for iOS9
+## How to Enable Universal Links in Branch for iOS9

 **Note as of 7/30**

 Universal Links are still broken in iOS 9 beta versions.
 More to come as they are fixed in future betas.

+You can read a blog post we wrote on the subject [here](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios-9) for now.